oracle/gdk-vscode-extensions/micronaut-tools/README.md

 ### Compose REST Queries
 To easily debug and test the REST API of your application, the **ENDPOINTS** view provides smooth integration with a third-party extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 To compose a REST query, invoke the **Compose REST Query** action for an endpoint either from the **ENDPOINTS** view or by using the corresponding Code Lens action in the code editor.
 A dedicated text document is opened, and the corresponding query is inserted.
+For the POST and PUT queries, the necessary request body is pre-created in the code editor in a form of parameterized code snippet.
 Use the REST Client features to invoke and process the query.

 ![Compose REST Query](images/compose_rest_query.png)